DendrouLab/panpipes/docs/installation_rescomp.md

-## Rescomp specific advice
+## BMRC cluster specific advice
 Created: 2020-09-21 CRG
-Last edited: 2023-03-29 (updated for slurm)
+Last edited: 2023-08-18 (updated for slurm)

 ### modules to use